CooperUnion/selfdrive/docs/safety.md

 - If working with something connected to a battery, take even more care not to short components

-### When outside:
+*When outside of 41CS:*

-- Yellow caution tape and orange cones for to corral/block pedestrians
+- Secure the test area with caution tape and orange cones
-- No one in front or behind car while car is “ARMED” NO EXCEPTIONS
-- Must have fire extinguisher in car
+- Have a megaphone in case an announcement needs to be made

 ### Before commencing Test Day run through safety checklist: